Ujji1996/Mint-Classics-SQL-Analysis/README.md

 # 📦 Mint Classics Inventory Optimization Analysis

+> 📌 Reduced inventory inefficiency by identifying overstocked products and aligning stock levels with actual sales demand using SQL-driven analysis.

 ## 📌 Project Summary

 This project analyzes inventory and sales data from the Mint Classics dataset to uncover inefficiencies in stock management and provide actionable recommendations for inventory optimization.